AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 ---
-title: Auto-generate element IDs
+title: Extension framework changes for Editor 2.0
-description: Learn how to Auto-generate element IDs
+description: Learn about the changes in extension framework for Editor 2.0
 feature: Web Editor Configuration
 role: Admin
 level: Experienced

 ---
-# Extension Framework API
+# Extension framework changes for Editor 2.0

 This document covers all APIs added to `guides.editor` (and `guides`) as part of the extension framework for the MarkupEditor (ProseMirror-based editor).
 These APIs allow external extensions to interact with the editor without direct DOM manipulation or internal implementation knowledge.